backdrop-contrib/Ubercart-GoCardless-Client/README.txt

 INTRODUCTION
 ------------
+This module is provided by Seamless-CMS which is a partner of GoCardless.

-The Ubercart GoCardless Client module provides an integration with the Ubercart e-commerce suite, and GoCardless.com.
-Sites that implement the module are 'clients' of https://seamless-cms.co.uk, which handles the management of debit mandates with GoCardless on behalf of the client site.
+It integrates the Ubercart e-commerce suite with the GoCardless online payment service.
+Sites that implement the module are 'clients' of https://seamless-cms.co.uk, which generates GoCardless payments and debit mandates on behalf of the client site.

-The module integrates into Ubercart like any other payment service module, and allows customers to make instant payments and/or create debit mandates upon checkout for generating recurring payments.
+Ubercart GoCardless Client enables customers to checkout and make Instant payments using open banking protocol, and/or create debit mandates for generating recurring payments.

 The big advantage with GoCardless is that it is generally cheaper than credit/debit card payment services.
 Fees in the UK are 1% + 20p, compared